bmurdata/data-mining-project/README.md

-# Team-Minion
+# Twitter API Project in Python
-Temporary storehouse for projects by Brian Murphy and China Moxey.
+by Brian Murphy and China Moxey.